The Housing Bill: What It Means for Companies that Serve Local Governments

 Permitting software vendors: Every jurisdiction chasing the $200M competitive grant pool will need to upgrade from paper or legacy systems.
 Companies offering digital plan review, online permitting portals, and automated workflows are positioned to capture this demand.

-Community development consultants: The new CDBG reporting requirements create an immediate compliance need.
+Community development consultants: Any CDBG reporting requirements would create an immediate compliance need.
 Jurisdictions will need help building data pipelines, training staff, and redesigning processes to meet federal benchmarks.

 Infrastructure Asset Management: Cities and counties will have to ensure that growth is supported by existing infrastructure, or make needed investments.
 Software that helps cities move quickly to serve planning and new development will benefit.